Three Rivers is an alliance of local organisations using art to build community in the London Borough of Bexley.

 Bexley is one of those places and Three Rivers is the result.

-Our programme is led by a consortium of three local organisations, Peabody Trust, Orbit Housing and Red House, National Trust.
+Our programme is hosted by Peabody Trust, with support from Orbit Housing and Red House, National Trust.

 Why Three Rivers?